solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/rename-again.png)

 3. **Your wallet is now ready for receiving payments!
-Click "RECEIVE" to find the payout address/public key of your wallet.**
+Click "Receive" to find the payout address/public key of your wallet.**
 4. **Click the long code underneath the QR code to copy the payout address/public key of your wallet.**

 ![null](/images/blur-2.png)